 Well, let's not have that mess up the road to the grandest goal of all time: Fixing bugs.
 So we'll have a go at the referenced "CAST Web Site"...
 Can anyone say "404"?
 Dang.
 Over we go to the base URL.
 Next stop: The CAST 5 Overview.
 CTRL-F bug.
 Nada.
 Search form "bugs" & click.
 I got four results, which can be summarized as follows:

-- Patting themselves on the back for providing good technical information
+- Patting themselves on the back (Update: sorry, the link is dead) for providing good technical information

-- A two years old release note with a dead link to a "Bug Fix List"
+- A two years old release note (Update: sorry, the link is dead) with a dead link to a "Bug Fix List" (Update: sorry, the link is dead)

-- A customer story of the horrible bug-ridden system they had before CAST
+- A customer story (Update: sorry, the link is dead) of the horrible bug-ridden system they had before CAST

 A Google "bugs" search delivered essentially no new information.
 Googling for "contact" on the site finally gave a result.
-However, the contact form was only linked from relatively obscure pages, required me to submit my full name, function/title, email, and company name, and the selection list for the reason for contacting them had no "Bug reporting" entry.
+However, the contact form was only linked (Update: sorry, the link is no longer relevant) from relatively obscure pages, required me to submit my full name, function/title, email, and company name, and the selection list for the reason for contacting them had no "Bug reporting" entry.
 Well, I'll submit them under "Product support", and see what happens.

 No webmentions were found.